verrazzano/console/README.md

   ojet serve
 ```

 This should start a browser at [http://localhost:8000](http://localhost:8000).
-On first access, and on expiry of the [refresh token](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/), you will be required to login to Keycloak with `verrazzano` user and password obtained in [Get Verrazzano user credentials](#get-verrazzano-user-credentials).
+On first access, , you will be required to login to Keycloak with `verrazzano` user and password obtained in [Get Verrazzano user credentials](#get-verrazzano-user-credentials).

-When you make any changes to the Console code, the changes are reflected immediately in browser because the _livereload_ option is enabled by default.
-See [Serve a Web Application](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/serve-web-application.html#GUID-75032B22-6365-426D-A63C-33B37B1575D9) for other options supported by the `ojet serve` command.
+When you make any changes to the Console code, the changes are reflected immediately in browser because the _livereload_ option is enabled by default for the `ojet serve` command.
+See [Serve a Web Application](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/serve-web-application.html#GUID-75032B22-6365-426D-A63C-33B37B1575D9) for other options supported by the command.

 ## Testing